Manny-D/Virtual-Private-Cloud-VPC/README.md

 <br>

-In this lab, we’ll walk through creating an AWS Account, creating a VPC and launching an Elastic Compute Cloud (EC2) instance within that VPC.
+In this project, we’ll walk through creating an AWS Account, creating a VPC and launching an Elastic Compute Cloud (EC2) instance within that VPC.

 <br>